omartrese/buddys-world/README.md

 If you want to download the ZIP click on **code** and **Download ZIP**

+Then you have to descompress the ZIP and open the directory on UNITY HUB (you need to have installed unity hub to manage your unity projects)

 The other form is cloning the project
 To do this you have to click on **code** and below you have the URL that you need to copy and with this URL you do this command: